nikhilgrad/GPT-MIni/README.md

 # GPT-Mini

-**Skills learnt and applied** - Pytorch, Encoding & Decoding Text handling, Transformer Architecture, Self-Attention Layer, Feed-Forward Neural Network,   .
+**Skills learnt and applied** - Pytorch, Encoding & Decoding, Text handling, Transformer Architecture, Self-Attention Layer, Feed-Forward Neural Network.

 ## Idea
 This is a basic version of a GPT (Generative Pretrained Transformer) model.
 It is based on the same **Transformer Architecture**, which consists of a **Self-Attention Layer** and a **Feed-Forward Neural Network**.
 It was pretrained to generate text autoregressively, meaning it generates one token at a time based on the previously generated tokens.